smartdevicelink/sdl_evolution/proposals/NNNN-Addition-of-a-way-to-notify-HMI-of-the-required-support-for-apps.md

 5. User meets support according to displayed message.
 6. If HMI detects that it meets the required support for the app, it sends SDL Core the RPC `PingApps`.
 7. SDL Core sends SDL app (Router service) the `Ping Apps` message at Protocol Spec.
-8. SDL app (Router service) searches the target SDL app that have the name of SDL app stored in the parameter `appName` of `Ping Apps` message.
+8. SDL app (Router service) searches for the target SDL app using the parameter `appName` within the `Ping Apps` message.
 9. SDL app (Router service) sends target SDL app the `SDL_CONNECTED` message.
 10. SDL app performs the proccess of its registration.